-Professors Artigue, Chenette, Coronell, Gupta, Hariri, D. Henthorn, K. Henthorn, McClellan, Nolte, Sauer, and Serbezov.
+Professors Anastasio, Chenette, D. Henthorn, K. Henthorn, McClellan, Neumann, Nolte, Reizman, Sauer, Serbezov, and Tousley.

 CHE 110 Programming and Computation for Chemical Engineers 2R-0L-2C S Prereq: None

-An introduction to problem solving and programming using spreadsheets and Visual Basic for Applications (VBA).
+An introduction to problem solving and structurred programming concepts using spreadsheets and computational software.
 Spreadsheet applications include graphical analysis, curve-fitting, parameter estimation, numerical differentiation and integration, solution of systems of algebraic (linear and nonlinear) equations and ordinary differential equations.
-VBA programming topics include structured and object-oriented programming concepts as well as applications involving the creation of customized worksheet functions.

 CHE 200 Career Preparation I 1R-0L-0C F Prereq: sophomore standing in Chemical Engineering